Norwich: Sport

 In 1993, the club eliminated German giants Bayern Munich from the UEFA Cup, in what is to date Norwich City's only season in European competitions; it had qualified for the UEFA Cup three times between 1985 and 1989 but been unable to compete as there was a ban on English clubs in European competitions at the time.
 Before emerging as a top division club, it famously eliminated Manchester United from the FA Cup in 1959 and went on to reach the semi-finals of the domestic cup competition, a run it achieved again in 1989 and most recently in 1992.
 In the 1980s and early 1990s, the club produced some highly-rated talent of that era, including striker Chris Sutton, winger Ruel Fox, defender Andy Linighan, midfielder Mike Phelan, midfielder Tim Sherwood and striker Justin Fashanu.
 The club's successful managers have included Ken Brown, Ron Saunders, Dave Stringer, Mike Walker, Nigel Worthington, Paul Lambert and Daniel Farke.

+Norwich City Women play in the Women's National League Division One South East, the fourth tier of women's football.
+They play their home games at The Nest and were formally integrated into Norwich City F.C. in 2022.
+The original Norwich City Ladies won the Women's FA Cup in 1986, beating Doncaster Belles 4-3 in the final with Linda Curl, Miranda Colk, Sallie Jackson and Marianne Lawrence scoring the goals.

-The city's second club, Norwich United, is based in Blofield some 5 mi east of the city.
+The city's second men's club, Norwich United, is based in Blofield some 5 mi east of the city.
 Along with Norwich CBS, it plays in the Eastern Counties League.
 The now-defunct Gothic was also based in Norwich.
 Local football clubs are served by the Norwich and District Saturday Football League.

 Norwich has an athletics club, City of Norwich AC (CoNAC), a rugby club, the Norwich Lions, a handball Club, Norwich HC, and five field hockey clubs.
 In the 2012–2013 season, the club playing at the highest level on the men's side was Norwich City Hockey Club in the East Hockey Premier B, which is two levels below the National League.
 The second highest is Norwich Dragons in Division Two North, then the students only University of East Anglia Men's Hockey Club in Division Three North East, then Norfolk Nomads Men's Hockey Club in Division Six North East.
 On the Ladies' side of the game, both Norwich City Hockey Club and Norwich Dragons Hockey club play in East Hockey's Division One North, two levels below National League.
 Following them, the students from the University of East Anglia Women's Hockey Club play in the Norfolk Premier Division.
 Also in Norwich, there is a veterans-only side, Norwich Exiles.